AkshatSh/DPD/docs/blog_4.md

 ELMo learns a scalar mix representation of all of its layers during fine tuning, since we are not fine tuning, we use the scalar mix parameters from the Ai2 released ELMo model for Named Entity Recognition.

+The loss function for the model is the negative log probability of the correct sequence through the forward backward algorithm.

 ## Datasets

 As mentioned in earlier blog posts, we will investigate two datasets.